kunukn/ackordion/README.md

   duration: '600ms',
   // optional - default is in the css, max-height 200ms cubic-bezier(0,0,.3,1)
   transition: 'max-height 300ms cubic-bezier(.27,.82,.29,.84)',
-  // optional - behave like a collapsible component, default true
+  // optional - close previous opened tab when a new tab is opened, default true
   autoClosePrevious: false,
   // optional - set a specific close height, default 0px
   closeHeight: '32px',